-Confirmations and definitive prospectuses will be delivered, or otherwise made available, to all investors who agree to purchase shares of the common stock, informing investors of the closing date as to such shares.
-We currently anticipate that closing of the sale of 15,943,750 shares of common stock will take place on or about April 11, 2006.
+Confirmations and definitive prospectuses will be delivered, or otherwise made available, to all investors who agree to purchase shares of the common stock and warrants to purchase shares of the common stock, informing investors of the closing date as to such shares and warrants.
+We currently anticipate that closing of the sale of 11,842,105 shares of common stock and warrants to purchase 5,921,053 shares of common stock will take place on or about October 16, 2007.
 Investors will also be informed of the date and manner in which they must transmit the purchase price for their shares.